michaelvcolianna/colianna.net/public/wp-content/plugins/meta-tag-manager/readme.txt

 3. If enabled you can add meta tags to a specific post in it's own meta box

 == Changelog ==
+= 2.2 =
+* updated jQuery scripts to remove deprecated functions in jQuery 3.5
+* updated selectize.js library to 0.13.3

 = 2.1.3 =
 * updated selectize library to v0.13 which fixes issues with name tags containing custom values
 * fixed minor php warning